Home » Attractions » North Pole – Santa’s Workshop

 Little kids on ride at North Pole - Santa's Workshop

-At the North Pole—Santa’s Workshop, Christmas isn’t just a December affair, it’s a state of being that lives on long after the official holiday is over.
-This enchanting amusement park is packed with holiday cheer and a powerful Christmas spirit that would de-Scrooge even the grumpiest of holiday naysayers.
+At the North Pole — Santa’s Workshop, Christmas isn’t just a December affair, it’s a state of being that lives on long after the official holiday is over.
+This enchanting amusement park is packed with holiday cheer and a powerful Christmas spirit that would bring joy to even the grumpiest of holiday critics.

 What you can do